marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/what-is-antisemitism.md

 Due to increasing immigration to Europe from Arab Muslim countries in the Middle-East, antisemitism is an ever increasing threat to the social order.

+### "Zionists are controlling the world"

+To this day, some people are still claiming that "Zionist" groups have influence and control over entire countries, often referring to supporting Israel.
+As if Jews have the power to pressure Non-Jewish majority to make decisions.

+Ask yourself: Why would "Zionists" want to control the world?

+Some would say: Because other countries legitimize and support Israel.

+But why does the entire world have to submit to the "Zionists" for that?

+All this simply plays into the antisemitic tropes that Jews as a group have ulterior motives. - to rule the world And it is a repackaged version of the theme of the "Protocols of the Elders of Zion".

+After all the hesitation by USA, under the leadership of President Joe Biden, in supporting the defensive actions after October 7, Israel has proven to be  capable to defend themselves on all fronts.

 ### "Don't bring your conflict here"

 There is an increasing rhetoric that seem to blame Arabs and Jews alike for bringing the Israeli-Palestine conflict to whatever country.
 Mostly seeming to blame the Jews for it.